Saebyuckbaan/demo-mockup/Home.md

 ### (Optional) World of Happiness Report
 This exercise is completely optional and is for your own learning.
-Many toolkits are available to provide AJAX support and if you need this functionality in D3 there are some built-in functions that can be used to retrieve data from a URL.
-One method provides generic AJAX support and the second provides support for JSON data.

-``d3.xhr(requestURL, callback)``

-``d3.json(requestURL, callback)``
+The goal of this section will be to take extract relevant information from the World of Happiness Report and display that using D3.

 1. This part of the assignment be solely in the ``/World-Happiness-Report-2016`` folder.
 You will need to modify ``index.html`` reflect any changes you want to update in the section of the assignment.